Travlars/120-hour-epic-sax-marathon/predicates.markdown

 ~~~
 </exercise>

-## Functions that both Take Functions as Parameters and Return Functions
+## Functions that both take functions as parameters and return functions

 Sometimes you have a predicate that almost does what you want.
 For an example,
 suppose I want to filter all non-negative values from a sequence.
 There's